tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/python/python-md.md

 Always use view objects to access a dict’s data because these view objects are dynamic; they will update when the dictionary’s data is updated.

+- `dictionary.get(keyname, value)`
+  * `keyname`: Required.
+The keyname of the item you want to return the value from
+  * `value`: Optional.
+A value to return if the specified key does not exist.

 ---

 `urgencies["Laundry"] == 3` => This syntax to access dict values is called `Subscript notation`.